- Achieve or realise (something desired, promised, or predicted).

 Usage: I fill, fulfil, complete.

-Students of the Bible know that the path to God is narrow.
+Students of the Bible know that the path to Used with reference to the Hebrew word Elohim. is narrow.
 Logical deduction suggests that the majority of the peoples’ beliefs, their doctrines and their actions are not in line with what is asked of us by God, because if they were, then the road would be broad and many will be saved.

 Sodom and Gomorrah yielded three saved because of one man’s righteousness.
 The flood yielded eight saved because of Noah, a preacher of righteousness.
 Why then would a population of 2.2 billion Christians worldwide have it correct?

-4. For if God spared not the angels that sinned, but cast them down to hell, and delivered them into chains of darkness, to be reserved unto judgment;
+4. For if God spared not the angels that sinned, but cast them down to hell, and delivered them into chains of darkness, to be reserved unto judgment;2 Peter 2:4-6 (KJV)

 5. And spared not the old world, but saved Noah the eighth person, a preacher of righteousness, bringing in the flood upon the world of the ungodly;